easegress-io/easegress/doc/user_cases/wasm.md

 $ make build_server GOTAGS=wasmhost
 ```

-We will use [AssemblyScript](https://www.assemblyscript.org/) as the language of the examples, please refer tp [this document](https://github.com/megaease/easegress-assemblyscript-sdk/blob/main/README.md) for how to build the examples, and [this document](https://github.com/megaease/easegress/blob/main/doc/wasmhost.md) for how to deploy them to Easegress.
+We will use [AssemblyScript](https://www.assemblyscript.org/) as the language of the examples, please refer to [this document](https://github.com/megaease/easegress-assemblyscript-sdk/blob/main/README.md) for how to build the examples, and [this document](https://github.com/megaease/easegress/blob/main/doc/wasmhost.md) for how to deploy them to Easegress.

 ### Basic: Noop